HimoriK/book/src/ch01-03-hello-cargo.md

 Hello, world!
 ```

-If all goes well, `Hello, world!` should print to the terminal.
-Running `cargo
-build` for the first time also causes Cargo to create a new file at the top
+Running `cargo build` for the first time also causes Cargo to create a
-level: *Cargo.lock*.
-This file keeps track of the exact versions of
+new file at the top level: *Cargo.lock*.
+This file keeps track of the exact
-dependencies in your project.
-This project doesn’t have dependencies, so the
+versions of dependencies in your project.
+This project doesn’t have dependencies,
-file is a bit sparse.
-You won’t ever need to change this file manually; Cargo
+so the file is a bit sparse.
+You won’t ever need to change this file manually;
-manages its contents for you.
+Cargo manages its contents for you.

 We just built a project with `cargo build` and ran it with
 `./target/debug/hello_cargo`, but we can also use `cargo run` to compile the